rafaelsales/heartbits.github.io/_posts/2015-04-11-sqlite-thread-safe-check.md

 [Sidekiq](http://sidekiq.org).

-When running code that access database on such multithreaded environments, we should always evaluate if the database is ready to work with accept connections from multiple threads and, sometimes, if a single connection can be shared with multiple threads.
+When running code that access database on such multithreaded environments, we should always evaluate if the database is ready to accept connections from multiple threads and, sometimes, if a single connection can be shared with multiple threads.

 ### A real scenario

-Recently I was working on an application that uses in-memory SQLite and the team decided to migration from [Resque](https://github.com/resque/resque) - *a process-based background processing framework* - to Sidekiq, which is thread-based.
+Recently I was working on an application that uses in-memory SQLite and the team decided to migrate from [Resque](https://github.com/resque/resque) - *a process-based background processing framework* - to Sidekiq, which is thread-based.
 This change begs the question:
-question: **Is SQLite thread-safe?** Well, it depends.

 ### Is SQLite thread-safe?

-SQLite was build to work on three diferent modes in this regard and depends on a compilation flag named `THREADSAFE`.
+SQLite was built to work on three diferent modes in this regard and the mode is defined by a compilation flag named `THREADSAFE`.
 It can have three values:

 * `THREADSAFE=0`: It's unsafe to use SQLite in a multithreaded application - it ommits all [mutexing](http://en.wikipedia.org/wiki/Mutual_exclusion) code on the compiled code;